pieces-app/plugin_neovim/README.md

 require("pieces_config").host = "http://localhost:1000"
 ```

-By default the host will be http://localhost:1000 on Windows and MacOS and http://localhost:5323
+By default the host will be http://localhost:1000 on Windows and MacOS and http://localhost:5323 on Linux

 ## Usage